Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety.md

 The goal is to provide viable threading support without extending the platform abstraction.
 (Condition variables should be added in 4.0.)
 This means that we will be relying on mutexes only.

 - Key Store
-    - Slot states are described in #slot-states.
+    - Slot states are described in the [Slot states](#slot-states) section.
 They guarantee safe concurrent access to slot contents.
-    - Slot states will be protected by a global mutex as described in the introduction of #global-lock-excluding-slot-content.
+    - Slot states will be protected by a global mutex as described in the introduction of the [Global lock excluding slot content](#global-lock-excluding-slot-content) section.
-    - Simple key destruction strategy as described in #mutex-only (variant 2).
+    - Simple key destruction strategy as described in the [Mutex only](#mutex-only) section (variant 2).
-    - The slot state and key attributes will be separated as described in the last paragraph of #determining-whether-a-key-slot-is-occupied.
+    - The slot state and key attributes will be separated as described in the last paragraph of the [Determining whether a key slot is occupied](#determining-whether-a-key-slot-is-occupied) section.
-- The main `global_data` (the one in `psa_crypto.c`) shall be protected by its own mutex as described in #global-data.
+- The main `global_data` (the one in `psa_crypto.c`) shall be protected by its own mutex as described in the [Global data](#global-data) section.
 - The solution shall use the pre-existing `MBEDTLS_THREADING_C` threading abstraction.
-That is, the flag proposed in #platform-abstraction won't be implemented.
+That is, the flag proposed in the [Platform abstraction](#platform-abstraction) section won't be implemented.
 - The core makes no additional guarantees for drivers.
-That is, Policy 1 in #driver-requirements applies.
+That is, Policy 1 in section [Driver requirements](#driver-requirements) applies.